fundukk/job-application-tracker/README.md

 ### 7. Rename & Move the File
 Rename the downloaded file to: credentials.json

--Move it into the same folder as your Python script, for example:
+- Move it into the same folder as your Python script, for example:

 job-application-tracker/